The Perfect Date Night Idea for Real Estate Investors

 About Benjy Nichols

-Benjy has been a media specialist at DealMachine for the last two years.
-He produces, shoots, and edits our video and graphic content for our member's DealMachine and Real Estate education.
+Benjy has been a media specialist at DealMachine for the last 2.5 years.
+He produces, writes, shoots, and edits our media content for our member's DealMachine and Real Estate education.